agathoklisx/libved/README.md

    /* Shell Commands
       The application can also run shell commands or to read into current buffer the standard output of a shell command.
 Interactive applications might have unexpected behavior in this implementation.
-To disable these features (as they are enabled by default) use "HAS_SHELL_COMMANDS=0" during compilation.
    */

    /* Filetypes